Music 511 Fall 2020 (online)

 --Geometric notation (this option shows various spacial aspects like symmety, rotation, etc)

-Specificity: the link between specific sounds (instruments like drums) and specific rhythms; traditional rhythms are usually played on particular instruments.
+Specificity: There are links between specific sounds (instruments like drums) and specific rhythms; traditional rhythms are usually played on particular instruments.
 In a way, this is a global version of orchestration/timbre-specific patterns.
-Tabla patterns and vocal isomorphism in Indian music.

 Speech Surrogates: Yoruba talking drum